NVIDIA-Merlin/Merlin/README.md

 ## Installation

 The simplest way to use Merlin is to run a docker container.
-NVIDIA GPU Cloud (NCG) provides containers that include all the Merlin component libraries, dependencies, and receive unit and integration testing.
+NVIDIA GPU Cloud (NGC) provides containers that include all the Merlin component libraries, dependencies, and receive unit and integration testing.
 For more information, see the [Containers](https://nvidia-merlin.github.io/Merlin/main/containers.html) page.

 To develop and contribute to Merlin, review the installation documentation for each component library.
 The development environment for each Merlin component is easily set up with `conda` or `pip`: